zachmayer/backblaze_analysis/README.md

 distribution of the data.
 This makes some traditional statistics impossible to calculate.
-For example, until you observe every hard drive in the sample fail, you can’t know the mean time to failure: if you have one drive left that hasn’t failed yet, and becomes an outlier in survival time, that might have a big impact on mean survival time.
-To find the median survival time, you need to observe half of the drives in your sample fail, which for some drives can take a decade or more!
+For example, until you observe every hard drive in the sample fail, you can’t know the mean time to failure: if you have one drive left that hasn’t failed, and becomes an outlier in survival time, that might have a big impact on mean survival time.
+To find the median survival time, you need to wait for half of the drives in your sample fail, which can take a decade or more!

 Modern hard drives are **so reliable**, that even after 5+ years of observation, we’ve barely observed the distribution of failures!
 (This